LIKE BLOOD FROM A STONE

 Perhaps what we perceive as everlasting harbors its own expiration, rotting in ways that transcend human understanding.
 Just as a static painting can mutate and stretch into a film, Like Blood From a Stone suggests that death and decay may not signify an ending, but rather a shift from one state of matter to another.

-Like a stone mason, light carves the B&W Super8 film, and the processing leaves behind tactile and jittery textural hauntings.
 The celestial score by Alex Potter sets a mood of bitter-sweet transformation, interrupted by the angelic timelessness of Bach’s Cantata #140, a sonic world that heralds mourning laced with the joy of change.